-Every year, a varying number of local referendums are held on different themes.
-In 2016, a total of 204 referendums were held, and between five and eight have been held in each of the last three years.
-Many of the referendums in recent years have been about changes to municipal boundaries in connection with the reform of the municipalities, and voter participation has varied from less than 10 per cent to more than 90 per cent.
+Every year, a varying number of local referendums are held on different themes, from one in 2020 to 204 in 2016.
+In that year, a record number of referendums were held in connection with the reform of the municipalities.
+Since 1970, almost 1 000 referendums have been held, and voter participation has varied from less than 10 per cent to more than 90 per cent.

 Voter turnout rates vary, but it would seem that the peak was reached in the 1960s.
 The apparent waning interest in party politics is confirmed by figures showing that the proportion of people who are members of a political party has fallen.
-From 1983 to 2014, the percentage more than halved - from 17 to 7 per cent - but has remained stable since then.
+From 1983 to 2014, the percentage more than halved - from 17 to 7 per cent - and has remained low despite increasing to 8 per cent in 2020.